-Most software being used by businesses to manage their processes and workflows will already offer some features available for setting strict budgets and structure for costs.
+Most software being used by businesses to manage their processes and workflows will already offer some features available for setting strict budgets and structure for cost.

 simPRO, for instance, has cost centres.
-These can be used to manage costs for different stages in a project.
+These can be used to manage cost for different stages in a project.

-As an example, one cost centre may be used to manage the costs for the 'Fit Off', another for the 'Rough In', one for 'Commissioning', and so on.
+As an example, one cost centre may be used to manage the cost for the 'Fit Off', another for the 'Rough In', one for 'Commissioning', and so on.

 Task management functionality is often included in the design of software for the service and maintenance sector.
 So, when taking on new projects or bigger jobs, most project businesses can use their pre-existing systems to plan project work and assignments in detail.

 Gantt chart functionality is also being introduced by a number of software providers in this sector.
 This means businesses may already have the tools required to start setting and monitoring timelines for tasks, jobs, project stages, etc.

 Using pre-existing systems also makes measuring progress and understanding job status much easier.
 Having all related information in a single system makes review quick and simple.

 Successful projects require effective monitoring of cost and resources used.